Marmelodov/PromptCrafter-API/docs/reference/endpoints/post-prompts.md

 ## Request body

-A JSON object representing the new prompt.
+A JSON object representing the new `prompt`.
 All fields except `tags` are required.

 ```json
 {